Lakdawala-Lab/PHIGHTCOVID_StNPI_Publ2021/data/raw/COVID_CASES_README.md

 We are committed to sharing our data for educational use, however, we ask that you attribute our data and keep in mind that this work is licensed under a GNU General Public License v3.0.
 See our [license](https://github.com/Lakdawala-Lab/PHIGHTCOVID_StNPI_Publ2021/blob/main/LICENSE) file and project [readme.md](https://github.com/Lakdawala-Lab/PHIGHTCOVID_StNPI_Publ2021/blob/main/README.md) in our Github repository: https://github.com/Lakdawala-Lab/PHIGHTCOVID_StNPI_Publ2021 for how to cite our work.

-JHU case data accessed and preprocessed by: Annika Avery
+JHU case data accessed and preprocessed by: Annika Avery and Meredith Shephard
 Affiliation: University of Pittsburgh
 Project: PHIGHT COVID
-Date: Data last accessed April 2021
+Date: Data last accessed December 2021

-JHU Case data last accessed April 2021
+JHU Case data last accessed December 2021

-COVID_CASES_04132021_pop.csv:
+COVID_CASES_20211208_pop.csv:

 Data from COVID-19 Dashboard by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University.